will-lucena/will-lucena/README.md

 Hi!
-I'm Violet Yao.
+I'm Will Lucena.

 This is my personal page.

-A great thanks to [Ziyao Zhang](https://github.com/ziyaointl) and [Yuhong Chen](https://github.com/FX196) for inspiration and guidance.

-If you want to learn more, please feel free to contact me at violetyao@berkeley.edu
+Congratz to [Violet Yao](https://github.com/violetyao) for create this simple and direct profile page and left the code as open source.